 NCB is the Nordic company that is administrating the rights for the use of music tracks.
 See their website for more information.

 We encourage every film maker to use royalty free music, or, even better, originally composed music.

 Before you proceed to the submission form, please have this information ready:

 There’s no point of submitting a film if we aren’t able to see it.
 The easiest way to submit a screener is to use a streaming service like YouTube or Vimeo.

 On YouTube you can choose to make the film unlisted when you upload it, so only the ones with the URL link gets access to the film.

 With Vimeo you can also password protect the video.
 Remember to give us the correct password so we are able to get in.
 Note that Vimeo has a maximum limit of 500 MB on the free version.
 To upload bigger files, you need a payed version.

 Remember that this is only meant as a screener for the selection committee to see in beforehand.
-The film doesn’t need to have the maximum resolution or the best quality for this purpose (though if the film is admitted to the festival, we would like a copy with maximum quality).
+The film doesn’t need to have maximum resolution or the best quality for this purpose (but if the film is admitted to the festival, we would like a copy with maximum quality).